-UPDATE 5th of July: One of the participant pointed out that on some platforms, PERF might underestimate APR by a small amount when there are certain numbers of ties.
+| UPDATE 5th of July: One of the participant pointed out that on some platforms, PERF might underestimate APR by a small amount when there are certain numbers of ties.
 Most likely, this will not affect your results.
 However, we put a new version that is more robust on the KDD-Cup Web page.
 The new version is 5.11.
 Just in case you want to be absolutely certain, you might want to use the new code.
 Note again, that this only affects APR on the protein problem.
 However, if you are still using a version of PERF prior to 5.10, you should download and use the new version.
 See the FAQ, or README file in the download, for more detail.
+We will use the program perf to measure the performance of the predictions you submit on the eight performance metrics.
+You do not need to use perf, but using perf will insure that the metrics you optimize to are defined the same way we will measure them.

 Perf calculates a variety of performance metrics suitable for boolean classification problems.
 Metrics include: accuracy, root-mean-squared-error, cross-entropy, precision, recall, precision/recall break-even point and F-score, area under the ROC curve, lift, weighted cost, top 1, top 10, rank of lowest positive case, q-score, several measures of probability calibration, etc.